ARMmbed/mbed-os-5-docs/docs/bare_metal/using_bare_metal.md

     The directory contains the full Mbed OS library (`mbed-os/`) and no application files.

-1. Create a `main.cpp` file containing the `EventQueue` code snippet above.
+1. Create a `main.cpp` file.

+1. Copy the code snippet above into `main.cpp`.

 1. Open `mbed_app.json` (in the root of the application) and replace it with the following content: